Jeep Liberty (KK): Trim levels and special editions

 The Renegade, sold from 2009 to 2011, added the Selec-Trac II full-time four-wheel-drive transfer case, darkened 16-inch alloy wheels with all-terrain tires, UConnect hands-free Bluetooth phone, and A2DP wireless stereo audio streaming capabilities, voice command for phone, satellite radio, remote audio system controls on the steering wheel, unique seat fabrics, full-size spare, and black hood decal.

 The Arctic Edition was available for the 2012 model.
-This version added unique cloth seating surfaces, full-sized spare, darkened 16-inch alloy wheels, UConnect hands-free Bluetooth phone with A2DP wireless stereo audio streaming capabilities, voice command for phone, satellite radio, remote steering wheel-mounted audio system controls, and unique embroidery on both front seatbacks.
+This version added unique cloth seating surfaces, a full-sized spare, darkened 16-inch alloy wheels, UConnect hands-free Bluetooth phone with A2DP wireless stereo audio streaming capabilities, voice command for phone, satellite radio, remote steering wheel-mounted audio system controls, and unique embroidery on both front seatbacks.

 The Latitude was available from 2010 to 2012.
 It added 18-inch chrome-clad alloy wheels mounted on all-season tires, cloth seating surfaces with vinyl accents, a leather-wrapped steering wheel with remote audio system controls, U Connect hands-free Bluetooth phone, A2DP wireless stereo audio streaming capabilities, voice command for phone, satellite radio, and a chrome front grille.

 The 70th Anniversary Edition was available only for the 2011 Limited.
 This version added unique alloy wheels, 70th Anniversary Edition emblems on both front doors, unique leather-trimmed seating surfaces available in two special color schemes, a touch-screen sound system, a premium eight-speaker sound system with an Infinity subwoofer, heated front bucket seats, and dual power front bucket seats.

 The Jet Edition was available in 2011 and 2012 on the Sport and Limited trim levels.
 It added unique chrome-clad alloy wheels, power front bucket seats, unique seat trim, and special Jet emblems for each trim level.
 The Limited Jet Edition added heated front bucket seats, leather-trimmed seating surfaces with Axis perforated suede microfiber inserts, a touch-screen display with a premium eight-speaker sound system with an Infinity subwoofer, and a Sky-Slider fabric sunroof.

 Discontinuation

-In June 2012 Chrysler announced the Toledo North Assembly Plant in Toledo, Ohio, where the Liberty is manufactured, will temporarily shut down on August 21, 2012, in order to prepare for the launch of the new Jeep Cherokee.
+In June 2012, Chrysler announced the Toledo North Assembly Plant in Toledo, Ohio, where the Liberty is manufactured, will temporarily shut down on August 21, 2012, to prepare for the launch of the new Jeep Cherokee.
 Production was to start in late spring 2013, following the introduction of the new Cherokee at the 2013 New York Auto Show.

-The second generation Liberty ceased production to make way for the reintroduction of the new Cherokee.
+The second-generation Liberty ceased production to make way for the reintroduction of the new Cherokee.
 The final 2012 model Jeep Liberty rolled off the assembly line on August 16, 2012.